|

 Advance Directives

-Assisted living facilities often request information about advance directives to ensure they respect the resident's preferences regarding medical and emergency care.
-These documents provide clear instructions for healthcare providers and caregivers, particularly in situations where the resident cannot make decisions for themselves.
-Common advance directives include:
+To respect a resident's personal and medical preferences, assisted living facilities often request information about advance directives during the admission process.
+These legal documents provide clear instructions for healthcare providers and caregivers, particularly in cases where the resident becomes unable to make decisions for themselves.
+A living will specifies the resident's wishes regarding medical treatments and end-of-life care, ensuring that their preferences are honored.

 Environmental and Social Assessments